Sudee Stile Colored Pencils

 Conversely, if you wish to apply the color to a larger area, simply dull the tip down some and you are a much broader stroke.
 The core diameter comes in at 3.3mm so it is large enough to sweep color but still small enough to tackle your more intricate areas.

 Color seems to be produced nicely with very light application pressure as well.
 This is helpful if you only want a subtle amount of color in an area.
-In addition, for those spots that you really want to put down some serious color, the pencils respond nicely and deliver just that.
+Also, for those spots that you want to put down some serious color, the pencils respond nicely and deliver just that.

 We didn’t have any major issues with tips breaking or cracking.
 And sharpening the pencils with the proper manual sharpeners did not give us too many fits.
 We have read reports of people complaining about the cores easily breaking but this seems to be on a case-by-case basis.